Kevsy/Commonalities/documentation/CAMARA-API-Design-Guide.md

 An error response is defined with JSON structure with the following mandatory fields:
 - `status`, an HTTP response status code as defined in [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110.html)
 - `code`, a human-readable code which can be identified and traced for more details.
 The field/value causing the error may be included in the `message`.
 - `message` - a detailed description of the error.
-English language in API specification, it can be changed to other languages in implementation if needed.
+These are provided in English in the API specification, the implementation may use other languages.

 `status` and `code` fields and values are normative (see [3.1.
 Standardized use of CAMARA error responses](#31-standardized-use-of-camara-error-responses)) and [CAMARA_common.yaml](../artifacts/CAMARA_common.yaml). `message` is informative and this document shows an example.